 But I don’t think it’s the knowledge or the experience makes me a full stack developer.

-In my opinion, full stack is not about the knowledge, but about the attitude.
+full stack is not about the knowledge, but about the attitude.

 It’s about the attitude to try the best to solve the problem.
 It’s the attitude to deliver the best user experience.